EmpiresCommunity/website/posts/2017-06-19-officially-awesome.markdown

 3) [Clone our website](https://github.com/EmpiresCommunity/website)
 4) [Read README.md](https://github.com/EmpiresCommunity/website/blob/code/README.md)

-If any of those steps fails, use the Help menu in the navbar.
+If any of those steps fails, use the Help menu at the top of this page.